-Genuine Manzanita Wood/Branches for Freshwater Aquarium Décor, Reptiles, or Bird Perches;
+Genuine Manzanita Wood/Branches for Freshwater Aquarium Décor, Reptiles, or Bird Perches

-- Popular for use in Planted/Aquascaped Freshwater Aquarium.
+- Popular for use in planted/aquascaped Freshwater Aquarium.

 - Generally Chemically neutral, although some pH drop may be observed without buffers

-- Sinks one saturated with water
+- Sinks once saturated with water (tip: tie down with rock or wedge).

 - Already cleaned and pressure washed (but NOT sand-blasted), although further soaking is still advised, (see further information further down on this page)